feederbox826/StashVideohasherNode/README.md

 ## 💬 Support

 The script is well-commented.
 For questions, reach out via Discord (if you know this script, you probably know how to find me there).
+Also one quick note, the file hashes created are OSHASH.
+If you currently have your Stash instance set for MD5, these will not be compatible

 ## 🛠️ CLI Options